aio-libs/aiohttp/docs/client_reference.rst

       :param bool auto_decompress: Automatically decompress response body.
          Overrides :attr:`ClientSession.auto_decompress`.
-         May be used to disable auto decompression on a per-request basis.
+         May be used to enable/disable auto decompression on a per-request basis.

       :return ClientResponse: a :class:`client response <ClientResponse>`
          object.